repat/laravel-helper/README.md

 ```

 #### `morph_map_key($fqcn)`
-Reverse lookup for a class in the morphMap of the ApplicationServiceProvider.
+Reverse lookup for a class in the morphMap of the `AppServiceProvider` set with `Relation::morphMap()`.

 ```php
 use App\Models\User;